Everything you need to know...

 On this creative design course you learn to design consumer products or furniture-related products that are original, attractive, usable and functional.
 The degree is informed by professional practice and focuses on preparing you for professional employment in the creative industries.
 You develop knowledge, practical and technical transferable hard and soft skills which lead to careers ranging from design-maker, product designer, furniture designer, entrepreneur and technical designer.

 Watch student Ashley Granter talk about what it’s like to study on this course.

 How you learn

-The first year is common to all students, from the second year you can choose to study for a BA or a BSc to reflect your chosen career path.
-On the BA you will learn to take creative risks and innovate manufacturable, user-centred designs.
-The BSc develops advanced skills in new product innovation and digital technologies.
+The first year is common to to both BA and BSc Product Design students, from the second year you can choose to study for a BA or a BSc to reflect your chosen career path.
+On the BA you will learn to take creative risks and produce considered, manufacturable, user-centred designs.
+The BSc develops advanced technical and design skills in new product innovation and digital technologies.

 You learn through

 - field trips